Take a Seaplane Flight Over Old San Juan

 Normally, when we review an activity that is not free to the public, we pay the admission price out of our own pockets.
 However, we just want you to know that the guys at Seaplanes in Paradise were kind enough to offer us this trip for free.
 While we don’t feel that this free ride influenced our review one way or the other, we felt that we should tell you, just as a matter of fact.

-Reservations are STRONGLY suggested.
+Reservations are needed.
+You can reserve online on their website.
 They operate flights 7 days/week, during daylight hours during tourist high season (Winter), during the Summer call them to see if they are available.
 Contact them for specific tour hours.

 There is no minimum age for kids, although kids under 2 years of age need to be in a car seat (bring your own).
 There is no maximum weight limit, though all passengers must be able to fit in their seat belt.

 You can call them at 888-842-2055 or 602-377-8470 for more information or to make a reservation.

 You can visit the Seaplanes in Paradise web site for more information and make a reservation.
 You can also check their Facebook page for special offers and newest destinations.

 You need to be able to climb up a few steps into the plane, but they help you up if needed (hand holding).
 There is no restroom on the plane.